jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 # Production mode

-Production mode is the ability to make code behave differently depending if it's executed normally or in production mode.
+Production mode allows to write code specific to _production_ or _development_.

-It can be used to do things only during development (or production).
+Example of code specific to _development_:

 ```js
 import { DEV } from "#env"